Detecting the hidden population of low-mass haloes in strong lenses: Introduction

 Galaxy-galaxy strong lensing observations provide a competitive probe of the properties of dark matter at these sub-galactic scales \citep[][for review]{Vegetti2023}.
 Subhaloes, or field haloes along the line of sight, have a gravitational lensing effect on the lensed images, secondary to that of the main lensing galaxy.
 If this effect can be reliably detected, information about the properties of dark matter can be inferred.
 Different methods have been proposed to do this.

 In the gravitational imaging method, the lens galaxy is first modelled with some mass distribution which is smooth on the scale of the lens galaxy.
 Then, free-form, pixellated corrections to the lensing potential are found which improve the fit, with some regularisation condition to impose smoothness \citep{Vegetti2009}.
-The density corrections corresponding to the corrected potential are inpsected.
+The density corrections corresponding to the corrected potential are inspected.
 If a dark perturbing object exists in the field of view, it appears as a concentrated overdensity in the pixellated grid \citep{Vegetti2012,Cao2025}.
 Its properties can then be measured by fitting parametric models, comparing with the free-form corrected density map.
 The significant advantage of gravitational imaging is its agnosticism towards the specific form of the perturbation.
-No assumption needs to be made on the concentration of the perturbing object, its mass profile, whether or not it is at the redshift of the lens, or the ultimate number of perturbing objects in the field of view.
+No assumption needs to be made on the concentration of the perturbing object, its mass profile, or the ultimate number of perturbing objects in the field of view.
 If the data favour such concentrated overdensities, they will appear in the corrected convergence map without any necessary assumptions from the investigator on their properties.

 To turn detections and non-detections from gravitational imaging into an inference on the dark matter model, a second, more costly, step is necessary.
 This is the computation of the so-called `sensitivity function'.
 This returns the smallest detectable mass of perturber in each pixel in the observation \citep[e.g.][]{Despali2022}.
 From this, the expected number of detectable objects given a dark matter model can be calculated, and the probability of that model calculated from the number of detections.
 In most cases with currently available data the expected number of detections, and actual detections, is zero, so computing the sensitivity map is essential for making use of all the available data.